The healthcare system is still confused by the pandemic, but some are recovering-WHO | ExBulletin

 The healthcare system is still confused by the pandemic, but some are recovering-WHO

-World Health Organization (WHO) Friday, according to the World Health Organization (WHO), primary health care, treatment of chronic illnesses and other important medical services around the world are disrupted by pandemics, labor shortages and patient fear.
-I’m continuing.
+The World Health Organization (WHO) said on Friday that primary health care, treatment of chronic illnesses, and other essential healthcare services around the world remain confused by pandemics with labor shortages and patient fear.

 Approximately 94% of the 135 countries and territories that responded to the survey reported some confusion between January and March, including life-saving emergency interventions, the report said.

-“Health systems around the world have been tested for over a year since the pandemic occurred.
-Almost all responding countries reported at least one service interruption, and all health areas reported interruptions.
-Shows the widespread impact of pandemics on the health system, “says WHO.
+“Healthcare systems around the world have been tested for over a year since the pandemic occurred.
+Almost all responding countries reported at least one service interruption and all medical areas reported interruptions.
+This shows the widespread impact of pandemics on the healthcare system, “WHO said.

 However, improvements have been seen compared to 2020, and vaccination and palliative care services for patients are on track.